 Jora is a bad credit installment loan direct lender with flexible loan options.
 With Jora, you can apply for an installment loan online and potentially receive same-day approval and funding.
 The application process is simple and only takes a few minutes, too.

 Learn more about Jora’s installment loans online, what an installment loan is, and how Jora works.

 Whether you’re trying to establish a credit score or rebuilding your credit after a major life event like foreclosure or bankruptcy, you have options.
 It might take some time, but you can get your finances and credit back on track.
-If you need cash for something now but have bad credit, Jora’s got you covered.
+If you need cash for something now but have bad credit, Jora’s got you covered as well as providing credit advice along the way.
 You can apply now and receive a decision almost immediately.